Complexo do Alemão

 Complexo do Alemão ([kõˈplɛksu dwɐleˈmɐ̃w], German's Complex) is a group of favelas (low-income historically informal neighborhoods) in the North Zone of Rio de Janeiro, Brazil.

 History

 An article published by O Globo in 2007 revealed the origin of Complexo do Alemão.
 After World War I, a Pole named Leonard Kaczmarkiewicz bought the land.
-It was not long before the place became known as Morro do Alemão (German's Hill) due to Kaczmarkiewicz's physical appearance.
+Soon after, the place became known as Morro do Alemão (German's Hill) on account of Kaczmarkiewicz's physical appearance.

-The rural area began to change its appearance in the late 1920s, when the leather factory Curtume Carioca was founded.
+The rural area began to change in the late 1920s, when a leather factory, Curtume Carioca, was founded.
 It attracted hundreds of workers to the region.
 When Avenida Brasil was inaugurated in 1946, the region started to progress and soon became the city's main industrial zone.
-Settlement building began in 1951, when Kaczmarkiewicz divided his land into plots and eventually sold them.
+Settlement building began in 1951, when Kaczmarkiewicz divided his land into plots and sold them.
 Similar to other parts of Rio, the area evolved haphazardly and grew into a favela over several decades.